 Even though the Christian community is not huge in India, Christmas is celebrated in a big way.
 Homes are decorated, there are parties and dances and friends and families get together to enjoy the festive season.
 No celebration in India is considered complete without masses of delicious food.
-Preparations begin weeks ahead and closer to the time and even on Christmas Day, according to Indian tradition, neighbors "spread the love" and exchange platters of sweets and snacks with each other.
-My family always did and still make heaps of Christmas goodies, both sweet and savory, for the festive season.
-Many of these have recipes that have been passed down for generations.
-Here's a list of some of the most popular Christmas goodies we and many others in India make.
-Cook up batches of your favorites and enjoy.
+Preparations begin weeks ahead and continue even on Christmas Day itself as, according to Indian tradition, neighbors "spread the love" and exchange platters of sweets like shakkarpara and snacks with each other.
+Many of these recipes have been passed down for generations so they are very traditional.

 01 of 07

-These fluffy, crunchy pastry shells are filled with a sweet concoction of coconut or khoya and dried fruit and nuts as is traditional in Goa.
+These fluffy, crunchy pastry shells are filled with a sweet concoction of coconut or, as is traditional in Goa, with khoya (sweetened condensed milk) and dried fruit and nuts.
 In other states, such as Uttar Pradesh, the filling is made with sweetened khoya and nuts, so if you don't love coconut, you can consider leaving it out.

 02 of 07

-I have such happy memories of making kulkuls with my family, as a child.
-We sat around for hours, painstakingly rolling them out, then frying them and coating them with sugar.
+Make a memory the way many Indians do by preparing kulkuls with the family.
+Most households sit around for hours, painstakingly rolling them out, then frying them and coating them with sugar.
 They are so worth the effort.
-Kulkuls are a great anytime snack but for me, they always bring back memories of Christmas with family.
+Kulkuls are a great anytime snack, but for most, they always bring back memories of Christmas with family.

 03 of 07